 If you want to troubleshoot the defect yourself, you must know how to test the sway bar links and look at the average replacement cost.
 If you want to perform the replacement yourself, we also give you some basic steps to follow.
 At the end of our article, we are going to answer your top questions about sway bar links in general.

-5 Bad Sway Bar Link Symptoms
+Symptoms Of A Bad Sway Bar Link

 When a sway bar link goes bad, you could notice extreme body roll and hear some strange clunking or popping noises when driving over bumps.
 You may also experience unusual vibrations, uneven tire wear or deal with poor handling of the vehicle until the defective part is replaced.

 Here is a more detailed list of the most common bad sway bar link symptoms:

 1. Extreme Body Roll

 Without solid sway bar links, there’s a lack of stabilization in the vehicle.
 Without this stabilization, you are going to notice more leaning, especially when going around turns.
 In fact, this is normally the first symptom to arise when the sway bar links fail.

 The same problems can crop up if you are having trouble with the sway bar itself.
 For this reason, a complete inspection is needed to determine what’s going on.